joshuamorton/joshuamorton.github.com/_posts/2017-1-25-juggling.md

 each hand, or the way you would juggle two props, and 3, 4, 5, and so on represent the "cascade" patterns with various numbers of props.

+With heights of 0, 1, and 2, the abstraction of "number==throw height" breaks
+down.
+Its better easier to conceptualize these lower numbers not as heights, but instead as the beats until you need to deal with those props again.
+A one is thrown directly across to be handled on the following beat, a 2 is held, allowing one count in the other hand, and then the prop must be thrown again on count 2, and a 0, well, a 0 is a prop that didn't actually need to be dealt with at all.

 As an example, here are the 1, 2, 3, and 4 ball base patterns:

 {:.center}